 If you realize that you can’t make the course before it starts, we’ll refund your deposit and any other payments you made towards the course so long as you notify us at least two weeks before the course starts.
-If you need to back out within two weeks of the course start, then we keep the deposit but we’ll refund any additional payments you may have made towards the course (say, if you paid the balance of the course before the class started).
+If you need to back out prior to the course start but within two weeks of the course start, then we keep the deposit but we’ll refund any additional payments you may have made towards the course (say, if you paid the balance of the course before the class started).

 Once the course starts we unfortunately can’t provide any refunds (space in the course is limited, and we can’t replace that spot in the class after it starts).

 We’re in the LSAT preparation business, not in the spam business, so you can expect that we won't share or sell your personal information unless:

 It's legally required (though we can't imagine getting a court order requesting your LSAT test scores), or

 You have an outstanding balance that we're unable to collect, and we decide to pursue the matter through a collections agency or small claims court (though we tend to go out of our way to resolve these kinds of things with you directly).

 This applies to any information you provide through this website or through any general contact you have with us.
 Your personal information is visible to us and to us only.